solent-eng/solent/README.md

 # Platform Goal

-Become the leading foundation for concurrent systems development.
+Become the leading foundation for the development of concurrent systems.

 # Qualities